NIFTy-PPL/NIFTy/paper.md

 ```

 Not all problems are well described by regularly spaced pixels.
-For more complicated spaced pixels, \texttt{NIFTy.re} features implementations of Gauss-Markov processes as well as Iterative Charted Refinement [@Edenhofer2022], a GP model for arbitrarily deformed spaces.
+For more complicated spaced pixels, \texttt{NIFTy.re} features Iterative Charted Refinement [@Edenhofer2022], a GP model for arbitrarily deformed spaces.
 This model exploits nearest neighbor relations on various coarsening of the discretized modeled space and runs very efficiently on GPUs.
 See the demonstration scripts in the repository for an example.